AdityaVijay1/CMSLearningJournal/assignment-1-learning-journal.md

 Positioning as a study-friendly environment with affordable options.

 ## Unique Selling Proposition (USP)
-Caffeine Oasis stands out by offering a curated experience for both adults and children, providing a diverse menu, quality coffee, and a warm ambiance, making it the perfect destination for all coffee lovers and beyond.
+Brews & Bubbles Bistro stands out by offering a curated experience for both adults and children, providing a diverse menu, quality coffee, and a warm ambiance, making it the perfect destination for all coffee lovers and beyond.

 # Four P's:
 1. **Product**: